 How Netflix Revolutionized the Movie Rental Industry

-While Blockbuster faltered, Netflix seized the opportunity and revolutionized the movie rental industry.
+While Blockbuster faltered, Netflix, the young upstart that challenged Blockbuster’s dominance, seized the opportunity and revolutionized the movie rental industry.
 By aligning itself with the emerging trend of online streaming, Netflix offered customers an unrivaled level of convenience and choice.
 With its successful transition from a DVD-by-mail service to a streaming giant, Netflix became synonymous with at-home entertainment, leaving Blockbuster in its wake.

 Blockbuster’s Failed Attempt at Online Streaming